chanux/notes.chanux.me/docs/tools.md

 I have generally bad memory so to cd into a commonly used directory with just a part of the name I remember is really useful.

+## Mise

+It took me a while to understand [mise-en-place](https://github.com/jdx/mise) because I got in thinking it replaces direnv + adds more features (See my note under direnv.
+I'll keep it).
+I relized it's value when I used it to install (compile) a newer Python.
+I already used Pyenv but I found Mise process at least a tad bit easier.

+The `pipx` backend support is also a huge positive for me as I already used pipx quite a lot.

+## Gitui

+A TUI for viewing git can come handy sometimes.
+I used `tig` originally but had trouble installing it in a corporate environment.
+I tried [gitui](https://github.com/gitui-org/gitui) as a replacement and I really like it!

 ## Direnv

 [Direnv](https://github.com/direnv/direnv) can load/unload environment